 - Deadlines and planning of the medical-ethical review

 - How to address questions at the submitter of the dossiers

 EU CTR stands for European Clinical Trial Regulation.
-This is the new EU regulation on clinical trials of medicinal products for human use which replaces the existing Directive 2001/20/EC.
 The EU CTR regulation will affect everyone involved in clinical drug research in Europe and will help improve collaboration between all parties involved.

-The fundamental EU CTR Reviewers course to review clinical trials in Europe not only helps you understand the upcoming EU CTR regulation but offers a clear and in-depth understanding of the critical roles, deadlines, and planning of the new procedures for the medical-ethical review of a drug trial according to the new EU legislation.
-It will prepare you for its implementation in 2021.
+The fundamental EU CTR Reviewers course to review clinical trials in Europe not only helps you understand the EU CTR regulation but offers a clear and in-depth understanding of the critical roles, deadlines, and planning of the procedures for the medical-ethical review of a drug trial according to the EU legislation.

 - 3 hours

 - 2 modules